NilsRommel/Backpropagation/README.md

 # Backpropagation
 This Programm use the Backpropagation Algorithm to identify handwritten Numbers

 The Neural Network use the Gray-Values of an images as Input-Vector.
+The Input-Vector goes forward through all Layers.
+The ouput is also a one-dimensional vector.

 # Converting the Pictures